-Indicator Description Methodology SDG Goal SDG Targets SECAP link Stakeholder Tier level Feasibility PM2.5, NO2 and O3 (PM2.5, NO2 and O3-SOMO35) at NUTS3 and Country levels.
-In addition, average and population weighted average concentration values are available in the data set for PM10, PM2.5, NO2 and O3 (SOMO35) SECAP Adaptation pillar vulnerability s CO 2 emissions per capita This indicator estimates the tons of CO2 equivalents yearly emitted by a city weighted by the average population of the reference year (per capita).
-The values can be disaggregated using the data from EUCALC and weighted by population Tons CO2eq/ year / citizen SDG11 SDG13 Linked to SECAPs mitigation pillar Public administration s Tier 1 Percentage of population with access to at least 1 hectare of green urban areas (parks) and forests within 15 minutes of walking Indicator measures the access to basic goods and the chance to satisfy basic needs.
-Not clear database found, a deeper analysis needs to be done % SDG11 T 11.7 Citizens Tier 2 Number of motor road vehicles per 100 people the vehicle stock.
-The indicator is the information needs to be established Vehicle s / 1,000 inhabita nts Т 12.8 Public administration s Tier 1 Hazard Current probability (Low, moderate, high, not known) - heat/cold waves, floods, precipitation, droughts, storms, mass movement, wildfires, chemical change, biological- Indicator with the aim of assessing and evaluating climatic hazards in the regions and adaptation measures needed. . , , .
-SDG13 T 13.1 Linked to SECAP Adaptation pillar.
+Indicator Description Methodology Unit SDG Goal SDG Targets SECAP link Stakeholder Tier level Feasibility PM2.5, NO2 and O3 (PM2.5, NO2 and O3-SOMO35) at NUTS3 and Country levels.
+In addition, average and population weighted average concentration values are available in the data set for PM10, PM2.5, NO2 and O3 (SOMO35) SECAP Adaptation pillar vulnerability s CO2 emissions per capita This indicator estimates the tons of CO2 equivalents yearly emitted by a city weighted by the average population of the reference year (per capita).
+The values can be disaggregated using the data from EUCALC and weighted by population Tons CO2eq/ year / citizen SDG11 SDG13 T 11.6 T 13.2, T 13.3 Linked to SECAPs mitigation pillar Public administration s Tier 1 Percentage of population with access to at least 1 hectare of green urban areas (parks) and forests within 15 minutes of walking Indicator measures the access to basic goods and the chance to satisfy basic needs.
+Not clear database found, a deeper analysis needs to be done % SDG11 Т 11.7 Citizens Tier 2 Number of motor road vehicles per 100 people The indicator provides information about the vehicle stock.
+The indicator is derived by dividing the vehicle stock by the number of inhabitants Data available at EUROSTAT, even though at higher level, the methodology to downscale the information needs to be established Vehicle s / 1,000 inhabita nts SDG12 T 12.8 Public administration s Tier 1 Hazard Current probability (Low, moderate, high, not known) - heat/cold waves, floods, precipitation, droughts, storms, mass movement, wildfires, chemical change, biological- Indicator with the aim of assessing and evaluating climatic hazards in the regions and adaptation measures needed.
+Current hazard probability will be assessed via the estimation of the frequency of past extreme climatic events that toke place in the 30 years preceding 2005.
+Depending on the nature of the hazard the resulting metric will take the general form of "event/year".
+For the purposes of SECAP compliance, "events/year" needs to be reclassified to qualitative scale ranging from low to high.
+In order to do so a percentile threshold will be applied taking into account the European distribution of past events.
+Qualitat ive: low to high SDG13 T 13.1 Linked to SECAP Adaptation pillar.
 RVA component Public administration s Tier 1